nickclason/Senior-Design/Assignments/ProjectStatus.md

 Continue testing to ensure that the application works as intended, fix any outstanding issues, and wrap up project work.

 ## 04/12/22 - Senior Design Expo
+We presented our project to judges and got feedback regarding our project